 The Texas legislature codified this criminal offense in Texas Penal Code Section 38.111.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 2019, when the scope of the law was expanded by removing the limitation that it only applied to accusers under 17 years old.

-The Penal Code codifies the Texas Improper Contact with Victim law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
+The Penal Code classifies the Texas Improper Contact with Victim law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
 Learn more about the Texas offense of Improper Contact with Victim below.

 What is the current Texas law about Improper Contact with Victim?